Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Air Streams.md

 PLUS experiment includes: Newton's laws, stable equilibria, drag, lift and the Magnus Effect.

-Last initially checked on 2024-01-24 by Lauren Mason (llm34@cam.ac.uk) and double-checked on 2023-01-12 by Jessica Trevelyan (jet81@cam.ac.uk)
+Last initially checked on 2024-01-24 by Lauren Mason (llm34@cam.ac.uk) and double-checked on 2024-02-15 by Asmita Niyogi (an637@cam.ac.uk)

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->